xingzhaolee/approximate-rank-order-clustering/README.md

 Note:
 - Features extracted by any models can be used
-- FLANN is can be swapped out for other k-nn methods
+- FLANN can be swapped out for other k-nn methods

 | | F-measure |
 | :---: | :---: |